mattwalo32/FBLA-Library/README.md

 * [Bathroom Icon](https://commons.wikimedia.org/wiki/File:Bathroom-gender-sign.png) - Used in school map
 * All other Icons are original and created by Matthew Walowski

-All assets have been used legally and under their proper liscense.
+All assets have been used legally and under their proper license.
    A Sensible Armadillo Font and Bathroom Icon are in the public domain.
+   Any other unspecified assets are in the public domain.

 ### Versioning

 [Semantic Versioning](https://semver.org/) is used.
-The most recent version is 1.0.3
+The most recent version is 1.0.4

-### Liscense
+### License
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at